mellowcandle/bitwise/README.md

 Reducing or extending the bit width interactively is also very easy, just use:
 <kbd> ! </kbd> for 8bit, <kbd> @ </kbd>  for 16Bit, <kbd> $ </kbd> for 32Bit and <kbd> * </kbd> for 64Bit.
-When changing the bit width, the number is *masked* with the new width, so you might lost precision, use with care.
+When changing the bit width, the number is *masked* with the new width, so you might lose precision, use with care.

 ##### NOT: